mordilloSan/LinuxIO/README.md

 ## 🧠 Philosophy

-Most Linux distributions already come with powerful tools for monitoring and control — `docker`, `systemctl`, `nmcli`, etc.
+Most Linux distributions already come with powerful tools for deploying apps, monitoring and control — `docker`, `systemctl`, `nmcli`, etc.
 This project is about **leveraging those existing tools** by exposing their input/output via a friendly, minimal, and customizable web UI.
-As such we aim to rely on D-Bus connectivity, docker SDK and parsing linux commands.
-Hence the i/O meaning input/output

 Instead of replacing the Linux experience, **Linux i/O visualizes it.**